421. Epitaph on a Lap-dog

 Email Poem |

-Analysis and Comments on 421.
+Comments, Analysis, and Meaning on 421.
 Epitaph on a Lap-dog

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 421.
 Epitaph on a Lap-dog here.